cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # Commitment of the institution to educating the broader student community about the usefulness and the accessibility of High-Performance Computing

-CSC is a supercomputing center and hence user support and training are essential components of the activity.
+CSC is a supercomputing center and hence user support and training are essential components of the activities.
 The comprehensive training curriculum includes code parallelization, performance analysis and optimization, GPU programming, CSC programming environment and so on.
-In addition to preparing training material for researchers and advanced users CSC also targets less experienced users like undergraduate and high school students and even general public.
+In addition to preparing training materials for researchers and advanced users CSC also targets less experienced users like undergraduate and high school students and even general public.
 For example, CSC

 - has developed an online introductory course about HPC for general public and especially high school and freshman students: https://edukamu.fi/elements-of-supercomputing.
 - has developed an online introduction to CSC computing environment: https://ssl.eventilla.com/csccompenvselflearn